Family Reports in Australian Parenting Cases

 Who sees the family report?

 Section 121 of the Family Law Act 1975 makes it an offence to publish or distribute to the public, any part of a family law proceeding that identifies one or more of the parties, witnesses or other persons.
-This would include showing the family report to other people, contrary to the Rules and court orders.
+This includes showing a family report to other people, contrary to the Rules and court orders.

 Family consultant recommendations